sg-developer-portal/doc-portal-publisher-guide/get-started.md

   2. Commit your markdown files (it is not necessary to commit your index.html file - it will not affect your documentation on the documentation portal).

-  3. Create a new Gitlab.com project and push your new repository to that project.
+  3. Create a new github.com project and push your new repository to that project.

-### 4. Activate your Gitlab project on Documentation Portal
+### 4. Activate your GitHub project on Documentation Portal

-Once your Gitlab project is linked to the documentation portal, you will be able to activate it from the documentation portal.
+Once your GitHub project is linked to the documentation portal, you will be able to activate it from the documentation portal.

 Activation means that every push to your documentation on the `master` branch will be automatically pulled and served by the documentation portal.
 Changes will be almost instantaneous.